Voyager 2: Interstellar mission

 Once its planetary mission was over, Voyager 2 was described as working on an interstellar mission, which NASA is using to find out what the Solar System is like beyond the heliosphere.
-As of September 2023 Voyager 2 is transmitting scientific data at about 160 bits per second.
-Information about continuing telemetry exchanges with Voyager 2 is available from Voyager Weekly Reports.
+As of September 2023, Voyager 2 is transmitting scientific data at about 160 bits per second.
+Information about telemetry exchanges with Voyager 2 is available from Voyager Weekly Reports.

 NASA map showing trajectories of the Pioneer 10, Pioneer 11, Voyager 1, and Voyager 2 spacecraft.

 In 1992, Voyager 2 observed the nova V1974 Cygni in the far-ultraviolet, first of its kind.
 The further increase in the brightness at those wavelengths helped in the more detailed study of the nova.

-In July 1994, an attempt was made to observe the impacts from fragments of the comet Comet Shoemaker–Levy 9 with Jupiter.
+In July 1994, an attempt was made to observe the impacts from fragments of Comet Shoemaker–Levy 9 with Jupiter.
 The craft's position meant it had a direct line of sight to the impacts and observations were made in the ultraviolet and radio spectrum.
 Voyager 2 failed to detect anything, with calculations showing that the fireballs were just below the craft's limit of detection.

-On November 29, 2006, a telemetered command to Voyager 2 was incorrectly decoded by its on-board computer—in a random error—as a command to turn on the electrical heaters of the spacecraft's magnetometer.
-These heaters remained turned on until December 4, 2006, and during that time, there was a resulting high temperature above 130 °C, significantly higher than the magnetometers were designed to endure, and a sensor rotated away from the correct orientation.
+On November 29, 2006, a telemetered command to Voyager 2 was incorrectly decoded by its computer—in a random error—as a command to turn on the electrical heaters of the spacecraft's magnetometer.
+These heaters stayed on until December 4, 2006, and during that time, there was a resulting high temperature above 130 °C, significantly higher than the magnetometers were designed to endure, and a sensor rotated away from the correct orientation.

 On August 30, 2007, Voyager 2 passed the termination shock and then entered into the heliosheath, approximately 1 e9mi closer to the Sun than Voyager 1 did.
 This is due to the interstellar magnetic field of deep space.
 The southern hemisphere of the Solar System's heliosphere is being pushed in.

 On April 22, 2010, Voyager 2 encountered scientific data format problems.
-On May 17, 2010, JPL engineers revealed that a flipped bit in an on-board computer had caused the problem, and scheduled a bit reset for May 19.
+On May 17, 2010, JPL engineers revealed that a flipped bit in a computer had caused the problem, and scheduled a bit reset for May 19.
 On May 23, 2010, Voyager 2 resumed sending science data from deep space after engineers fixed the flipped bit.